javers/javers.github.io/documentation/jql-examples/index.md

 }
 ```

-Person class is the same like in the [Entity refactoring](#entity-refactoring) example.
+The Person class is the same like in the [Refactoring Entities](#entity-refactoring) example.

-First version of Person is persisted with `EmailAddress` and then,
+The first version of Person is persisted with `EmailAddress` and then
 another two versions are persisted with `HomeAddress` as the type:

 ```groovy